 IWC support CarFest South and feature the new Ingeneiur Silberfeil at the event

-Radio 2 DJ and presented Chris Evans conceived his charity event CarFest a few years ago to raise funds for BBC Children In Need.
+Radio 2 DJ and presenter Chris Evans conceived his charity event CarFest a few years ago to raise funds for BBC Children In Need.
 Evans, a self-confessed car enthusiast, helped to bring together a profusion of classic and new cars in one place for the delectation of spectators and competitors.

 IWC Schaffhausen sponsored the Drivers Lounge at CarFest South 2013.
 They were the only watch brand supporting the event, that took place from 23 to 25 August 2013 at Laverstoke Park Farm in Hampshire, home of former Formula One world champion Jody Scheckter.